• About

 This one-bowl recipe is super quick to mix up and made with simple, wholesome ingredients like rolled oats, dark brown sugar, a hint of vanilla and a farm fresh egg.

-I use vegan butter to keep these muffins dairy free, and bread flour because it’s higher in protein.
-This recipe also works well with both salted or unsalted butter, AP flour or your favourite 1:1 gluten free flour blend.
+I often use vegan baking sticks to keep these muffins dairy free, and bread flour because it’s higher in protein.
+This recipe also works well using unsalted butter, all-purpose flour or your favourite 1:1 gluten free flour blend.
 The protein powder is optional.
-Should you choose to omit it, simply replace it with an additional ¼ cup flour!
+Should you choose to omit it, simply replace it with an additional ¼ cup flour.

-Served warm out of the oven with a little almond, peanut or honey butter, these are everyone’s favourite muffins!
+Served warm out of the oven with a little almond, peanut or honey butter, these Banana Walnut Protein Muffins are everyone’s favourite muffins!

 If you make this recipe, please tag me on Pinterest or Instagram so I can see!